 What Are The Best Online Bachelor of Criminology & Criminal Justice Programs?

-Regional Accreditation: Kaplan University is accredited by The Higher Learning Commission (HLC).
+Regional Accreditation: Purdue Global University is accredited by The Higher Learning Commission (HLC).

 Evaluation - Capella's competency-based curriculum delivers both foundational knowledge and real-world skills, so that what you're learning in your courses is immediately applicable to your career goals..

 Program: Capella University's 100% online bachelor of science in criminal justice provides students with the credentials and opportunity to find employment in criminal justice in both the public and private sector.
 Recognized by The FBI National Academy, the United States Secret Service, the International Association of Emergency Managers, and the National Sheriffs’ Association, the program offers concentrations in emergency management, law enforcement leadership, business intelligence, accounting, health care management, human resource management, and management and leadership, allowing students to take even more control of their career direction.
 The 180-credit online criminal justice degree program features asynchronous study and a flexible course schedule, allowing students to accelerate their learning.
 Capella University also has an accommodating transfer credit policy that enables up to 75% of the required degree credits to be transferred in.